BBC controversies: 2009: Refusal to broadcast Gaza DEC Appeal

 MP Richard Burden put forward an early day motion calling on the BBC to screen the appeal which received the support of 112 MPs.
 Meanwhile, another Labour MP, Gerald Kaufman, complained about "nasty pressure" on the BBC from Israeli lobbyists.
-However, Mark Thompson, the Director-General of the BBC, denied that the decision was due to Israeli pressure.
+However, Mark Thompson, BBC's Director-General, denied that the decision was due to Israeli pressure.
 Complaints to the BBC about the decision were directed to Mark Thompson's blog.
-BBC's Newsnight programme reported that the BBC had received over 15,000 complaints as well as 200 letters of support.
+BBC's Newsnight programme reported that the BBC had received over 15,000 complaints and 200 letters of support.

 After the appeal was broadcast on Channel 4 on 26 January 2009, Niaz Alam resigned as an external member of the BBC's Appeals Advisory Committee in protest at the BBC's explanation of its refusal to broadcast the appeal, after news coverage gave the impression the whole of this committee had been party to the decision.

-A version of his resignation letter, was published in Private Eye, defending the impartiality of the Disasters Emergency Committee's recommendation and criticising the BBC's refusal to broadcast the appeal.
-The letter also disputed the logic of the justification to block the appeal on grounds of impartiality by pointing out that 'the ultimate logic of a policy of avoiding appeals arising out of politically controversial conflicts would be for the BBC to ignore major humanitarian crises.'
+A version of his resignation letter was published in Private Eye, defending the impartiality of the Disasters Emergency Committee's recommendation and criticised the BBC's refusal to broadcast the appeal.
+The letter also disputed the logic of blocking the appeal on impartiality grounds, by pointing out that 'the ultimate logic of a policy of avoiding appeals arising out of politically controversial conflicts would be for the BBC to ignore major humanitarian crises.'

 Journalist and broadcaster Peter Oborne wrote and presented an edition of Channel 4's Dispatches titled "Inside Britain's Israel Lobby, " in which this controversy was featured as one small part towards the end, when he discussed the BBC's refusal to broadcast the 2009 DEC Gaza appeal with Niaz Alam.

-The BBC Trust reported in its 'Decision of the BBC Trust' document on the appeal that, 'the BBC Executive had received about 40,000 complaints about the Director General's decision'.
+The BBC Trust reported in its 'Decision of the BBC Trust' document on the appeal that 'the BBC Executive had received about 40,000 complaints about the Director General's decision'.
 The BBC's chief operating officer, Caroline Thomson, affirmed the need to broadcast "without affecting and impinging on the audience's perception of our impartiality" and that in this case, it was a "real issue."

 The 2009 Gaza appeal is the only occasion on which the BBC is known to have refused an appeal broadcast request from the DEC.

-It is reported the 2009 DEC Gaza appeal screened only by Channel 4 and ITV raised £8.3m.
+The 2009 DEC Gaza appeal, screened only by Channel 4 and ITV, raised £8.3m.
 In August 2014, the BBC broadcast a new DEC aid appeal for people in Gaza, without similar controversy, which raised £16m over two years.

 2009: BNP Question Time appearance

-Following the improved performance of the British National Party in the 2009 European elections, the BBC controversially changed its stance on the appearance of the BNP on the flagship current affairs talk show, Question Time, and invited party leader Nick Griffin to appear on its edition of 22 October 2009.
-The BBC was also obliged to transmit party political broadcasts by the BNP.
+After the British National Party's improved performance in the 2009 European elections, the BBC controversially changed its stance on BNP's appearance on the flagship current affairs talk show, Question Time, and invited party leader Nick Griffin to appear on its edition of 22 October 2009.
+The BBC was also obliged to transmit BNP political broadcasts.